Sanaa: Theatre

 Yemen has a rich, lively tradition of theatre going back at least a century.
 In Sanaa, most performances take place at the Cultural Center (Markaz al-Thaqafi), which was originally designed as an auditorium instead of a theatre.
 It "possesses only the most basic of lighting and sound equipment, and the smallest of wings" and lacks space to store props or backdrops.
 Yet despite the scarce resources, "dramatic talent and creativity abound" and productions draw large, enthusiastic crowds who react on the action onstage with vigor: "uproarious laughter at clever lines, and deafening cheers for the victorious hero, but also occasional shouts of disagreement, cries of shock when an actor or actress breaks a taboo or expresses a controversial opinion."
 Katherine Hennessey draws attention to the fact that Yemeni women act alongside men onstage, write and direct plays (Nargis Abbad being one of the most popular), and make up a significant part of audiences, often bringing their children with them.
 She contrasts all these factors to the other countries on the Arabian peninsula: places like Qatar or Saudi Arabia have extensive resources and fancier facilities, but not much of a theatrical tradition, and casts and audiences are often segregated by gender.

 Since Yemeni reunification in the early 1990s, the government has sponsored annual national theatre festivals, typically scheduled to coincide with World Theatre Day on March 27.
 In the 21st century, the actors and directors have increasingly come from Sanaa.
 In 2012, in addition to the festival, there was a national theatre competition, sponsored by Equal Access Yemen and Future Partners for Development, featuring theatre troupes from around the country.
 It had two rounds; the first was held in six different governorates, and the second was held in Sanaa.

 Sanaa's theatre scene was disrupted by war and famine in the 2010s; additionally, since the Houthis gained control of the city in 2014, they "have imposed strict rules on dress, gender segregation, and entertainment in the capital."
-In December 2020, however, a performance was held in Sanaa by one troupe, in an effort to offer respite and entertainment to people in a city suffering from the civil war and the ongoing coronavirus pandemic.
+In December 2020, however, a performance was held in Sanaa by one troupe, to offer respite and entertainment to people in a city suffering from the civil war and the ongoing coronavirus pandemic.
 Directed by Mohammad Khaled, the performance drew a crowd of "dozens of men, women and children."

 Sports

-Football (soccer) is the most popular sport in Sanaʽa.
+Football is the most popular sport in Sanaʽa.
 The city is home to the Ali Muhesen Stadium, home of the Yemen national football team, and is mostly used for football matches.
 The stadium holds 25,000 people.